alberto-paparella/InstagramFakeAccountDetection/README.md

-# AI_PythonInMyBoot
+# Instagram Fake Account Detection

-This project is a deliverable created for the "Intelligenza Artificiale" exam from the Alma Mater Studiorum's Master's Degree course in Computer Science.
+This project is a deliverable created for the "Artificial Intelligence" exam from the Alma Mater Studiorum's Master's Degree course in Computer Science.

+## Introduction

+Instagram is one of the most used social networks today, specifically by many young people as well as companies and content creators.
+However, the large presence of fake accounts puts in danger the experience of all its users, spreading phenomena such as spam, fraud, and fake engagement.

+The aim of this project is therefore to give a deep analysis of the set of features useful for the discrimination of these accounts leveraging Machine Learning techniques, with a particular interest in explainability.
+This has been done starting from two existing proposals from the literature, giving a better set of attributes for both approaches both proposing new features composed by the already existing ones and removing old features considered unnecessary.
+Various Machine Learning techniques are then compared to give a better understanding of the solution, giving positive results.

 ## Installing and running the project